-As of January 31, 2020, the preliminary Massachusetts Unemployment Trust Fund had a balance of \$1.744 billion.
-This balance is the sum of the private contributory account balance of \$1.602 billion and the government contributory portion of \$142 million.
-This compares to the January 31, 2019 balance of \$1.194 billion with a private contributory portion of \$1.073 billion.
-The February 2020 Unemployment Insurance Trust Fund report indicated that the private contributory account balance was estimated to be \$1.960 billion by the end of 2023, according to the Moody's-based outlook.
+As of April 30, 2020, the preliminary Massachusetts Unemployment Trust Fund had a balance of \$1.398 billion.
+This balance is the sum of the private contributory account balance of \$1.257 billion and the government contributory portion of \$141 million.
+This compares to the April 30, 2019 balance of \$1.759 billion with a private contributory portion of \$1.627 billion.
+The May 2020 Unemployment Insurance Trust Fund report indicated that the private contributory account balance was estimated to be -\$5.266 billion by the end of 2024, according to the Moody's-based outlook.

 Unemployment.
-The unemployment rate in Massachusetts was consistently below or equal to the national average from mid-1995 through September 2005, with similar patterns of gradual improvement after the mid-2003 peak.
-The Massachusetts rate was greater than or equal to the U.S. rate for 19 months between January 2006 and June 2007, but has not exceeded the U.S. rate since then.
-The Massachusetts rate peaked at 9.6 percent in January 2010, the same month that the U.S. rate peaked at 10.6 percent.
-From July 2007 onward, the state rate remained equal to or below the comparable (not seasonally adjusted) U.S. unemployment rate.
+The unemployment rate in Massachusetts was consistently below or equal to the (not seasonally adjusted) national average from mid-1995 through September 2005, with similar patterns of gradual improvement after the mid-2003 peak.
+The Massachusetts rate continued to be greater than or equal to the U.S. rate for 19 months between January 2006 and June 2007, and had not exceeded the U.S. rate until April 2020.
+Prior to the pandemic, the peak unemployment rate in Massachusetts rate was 9.6 percent in January 2010, the same month that the U.S. rate peaked at 10.6 percent.
+In May 2020, the Massachusetts unemployment rate was 16.3 percent compared to 13.0 percent for the U.S.